• Skip to main content

 Caledonian Canal drive - Video

-The Caledonian Canal is a 100km long waterway connecting the Scottish West and East Coasts.
-Boats have to go through 29 locks to make it all the way (including the 8 at the Neptune's staircase).
-It was constructed along the Great Glen Fault by Thomas Telford in the beginning of the 19th century, building connection over one third of the path between loch Lochy, Loch Oich and Loch Ness.
+The Caledonian Canal is a 100km long waterway connecting the Scottish Western and Eastern Coasts.
+Boats have to go through 29 locks to make it all the way (including the 8 at Neptune’s staircase).
+It was constructed along the Great Glen Fault by Thomas Telford in the beginning of the 19th century, created a connection over one third of the way between loch Lochy, Loch Oich and Loch Ness.

 PLANNING TIPS - Caledonian Canal and Great Glen Scotland